-Our sample testing of leases identified one lease agreement where there was no formal signed lease in place prior to commencement of the lease.
-We also have an outstanding query on one further lease agreement which appears to have expired.
+Our sample testing of leases identified one lease agreement where there was no formal signed lease in place prior to commencement of the lease and one lease where a disclosure has been made for MLP and future rent due where the lease term has expired and there is no current lease agreement in place.
 This has no impact on the financial statements, but we have noted this as a control issue.
 See Section 06 of this report.